EJ-Edwards/Remote-Admin-Tool/README.md

 A secure, authenticated remote administration system built with **Python**, **Sockets**, and a **Flask-based web dashboard**.
 Designed for **educational, security research, and authorized device management**.

-> ⚠️ **This project allows remote viewing of system information, file content, and command execution only.
-It does NOT include remote desktop or input control.**

 ---

 ## 🚀 Features